canonical/loki-k8s-operator/CONTRIBUTING.md

-- Generally, before developing enhancements to this charm, you should consider opening an issue explaining your use case.
+- In our development practice we first open an issue explaining the use case before submitting a pull request.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at
   [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev)